-- (1) The record performance of accuracy jumps is the number of consecutive landings on the dead centre disc plus the next score made. - (2) In a team jump, the performance is the number of consecutive landings on the disc of the whole team plus the next score made.
-The record must be made by a team of the same four individuals for the whole record. - (3) The jumps must be made within a period of 14 consecutive days. - (4) The record jump series may not be interrupted by other jumps except, when some or all of the jumps are made during an International Sporting Event or a National Championship, the jump series may be interrupted by competition jumps made in another officially scheduled event. - 3.3.2 Altitude records Individuals or teams - (1) The record performance of an altitude jump is one of the following: - Exit altitude. - The vertical distance of freefall, measured in metres, without a drogue or stabilisation device, from exit altitude to the opening of the parachute with which the parachutist intends to land. - The vertical distance of fall, measured in metres, with a drogue or stabilisation device, from exit altitude to the opening of the parachute with which the parachutist intends to land.
+- (1) The record performance of accuracy jumps is the number of consecutive landings on the dead centre disc, giving a score of zero, plus the next score made. - (2) In a team jump, the performance is the number of consecutive landings of the whole team on the dead centre disc, giving an aggregate score of zero, plus the next score made.
+The record must be made by a team of the same four individuals for the whole record. - (3) The jumps must be made within a period of 14 consecutive days. - (4) The record jump series may not be interrupted by other jumps except that, when some or all of the jumps are made during an International Sporting Event or a National Championship, the jump series may be interrupted by competition jumps made in another officially scheduled event.

+3.3.2 Freefall Style Record

+The record performance of a style jump is the score for one series of manoeuvres as described in the current Competition Rules.